Fbjare/AsympSizeSpectrum/README.md

 # AsympSizeSpectrum
 A test package.
-Analyzes fisheries landings data according to asymptotic size of individuals
+(Will) analyze fisheries landings data according to asymptotic size of individuals